 About Jan Carney

 MPH Program Director Dr. Jan K. Carney is Associate Dean for Public Health and Health Policy and Professor of Medicine at the Larner College of Medicine at the University of Vermont.
-She earned an AB from Middlebury College, MD from the University of Cincinnati College of Medicine, and Master of Public Health (MPH) from the Harvard School of Public Health.
+She earned a BA from Middlebury College, MD from the University of Cincinnati College of Medicine, and Master of Public Health (MPH) from the Harvard School of Public Health.
 She is certified by the American Board of Internal Medicine and the American Board of Preventive Medicine.
 She served as Vermont’s Commissioner of Health under three gubernatorial administrations, championing improvements in children’s health insurance, preventing teen smoking, and improving cancer screening.
 In 2003, the National Institutes of Health’s National Library of Medicine and the American Medical Women’s Association honored Dr. Carney as a Local Legend.
 She received the Vermont Public Health Association “Public Health Champion” Award in 2018 and was recently awarded the UVM President’s Distinguished University Citizenship and Service Award for her innovative teaching, creative leadership, and service to the UVM community.
 Dr. Carney is active in public health practice, research, education, and service.
 She is a Master of the American College of Physicians (MACP) and a Fellow of the Royal College of Physicians (FRCP).
 She has authored many scientific papers and three books: Public Health in Action: Practicing in the Real World, Controversies in Public Health and Health Policy, and A History of Public Health: From Past to Present (February 2022).

 - PH301 Public Health and Health Policy